 - While using the Online Syllabus Builder, the “Save Continue” button in the syllabus builder is not functioning.
 Please use the “Save Finish” option until a resolution is deployed.

-- Instructors teaching courses for A session, please remember to make your Blackboard course available if you have not already done so.
-This can be done by going to Customization, then Properties in the side navigation panel.
+- Instructors, please remember to make your Blackboard course available when you are ready for your students to view the content.
+This can be done by going to Customization, then Properties in the Blackboard side navigation panel.

 - Instructors, please keep in mind the online syllabi need to be published before they are available.

 - The migration process only associated users to active courses due to the change to EMPLID as username, however, users can be easily added to previous courses on a manual basis if needed for the Fall term.
 We understand some instructors may want to copy from or review an existing course(s).
 If there are any courses that an instructor needs access to please send an email to firstname.lastname@example.org with the reference numbers.

 - Some instructors are seeing their student email address in the 'from' field when emailing students from within Blackboard.
 To have this updated manually, please email email@example.com.

 - If users are no longer associated with Organizations they were previously enrolled in, please locate and self enroll once again.
 If there are any problems doing so, please email firstname.lastname@example.org for assistance.

 - There are faculty who either do not, or have lost access to, their faculty tab within myFSCJ.
 Affected faculty may submit a ticket at help.fscj.edu to assist in tracking the problem.
 Once resolved we will update tickets as well as this post.